-In this unit, you have learnt that the muscle is responsible for movement of the arms, legs, heart, and other parts of the body; maintenance of posture; respiration; production of body heat; communication; constriction of organs and vessels; and heartbeat.
-That the muscle exhibits contractility (shortens forcefully), excitability (responds to stimuli), extensibility.
+i.
+Muscle is responsible for movement of the arms, legs, heart, and other parts of the body; maintenance of posture; respiration; production of body heat; communication; constriction of organs and vessels; and heartbeat.

-- Muscle is responsible for movement of the arms, legs, heart, and other parts of the body; maintenance of posture; respiration; production of body heat; communication; constriction of organs and vessels; and heartbeat. - Muscle exhibits contractility (shortens forcefully), excitability (responds to stimuli), extensibility (can be stretched and still contract), and elasticity (recoils to resting length). - The three types of muscle are skeletal, smooth, and cardiac.
-Skeletal muscle is responsible for most body movements, smooth muscle is found in the walls of hollow organs and tubes and moves substances through them, and cardiac muscle is found in the heart and pumps blood. - Muscles are composed of muscle fascicles, which are composed of muscle fibers.
-Epimysium surrounds muscles, perimysium surrounds muscle fascicles (bundles), and endomysium surrounds muscle fibers. - Actin and myosin myofilaments do not change in length during contraction.
-Actin and myosin myofilaments slide past one another in a way that causes sarcomeres to shorten. - In the neuromuscular junction, the presynaptic terminal of the axon is separated from the postsynaptic membrane of the muscle fiber by the synaptic cleft.
+ii.
+Muscle exhibits contractility (shortens forcefully), excitability (responds to stimuli), extensibility (can be stretched and still contract), and elasticity (recoils to resting length).

+iii.
+The three types of muscle are skeletal, smooth, and cardiac.
+Skeletal muscle is responsible for most body movements, smooth muscle is found in the walls of hollow organs and tubes and moves substances through them, and cardiac muscle is found in the heart and pumps blood.

+iv.
+Muscles are composed of muscle fascicles, which are composed of muscle fibers.
+Epimysium surrounds muscles, perimysium surrounds muscle fascicles (bundles), and endomysium surrounds muscle fibers.

+vi.
+In the neuromuscular junction, the presynaptic terminal of the axon is separated from the postsynaptic membrane of the muscle fiber by the synaptic cleft.
 Action potentials cause Ca2+ channels in the presynaptic terminal to open.
 Calcium ions diff use into the presynaptic terminal, stimulating the release of acetylcholine from the presynaptic terminal.
 Acetylcholine binds to receptors of the postsynaptic membrane, thereby changing membrane permeability and producing an action potential, which stimulates muscle contraction.

-• Muscles contract in a graded fashion because of multiple-fiber summation and frequency summation.
+vii.
+Muscles contract in a graded fashion because of multiple-fiber summation and frequency summation.
 Multiple-fiber summation increases the number of motor units activated, whereas frequency summation increases the force of contraction of motor units.

-In the histology laboratory, identify the differences in the various types of muscles and report your findings in the log book.
+6.1 In the histology laboratory, identify the differences in the various types of muscles and report your findings in the log book.

-Answer the following questions.
+- 6.2 Answer the following questions.

 - 1. The major functions of muscle include

-- a.
-Movements, such as walking.
+- a. movements, such as walking.

-- b.
-Maintaining body posture when standing still.
+- b. maintaining body posture when standing still.

-- c.
-Maintaining body temperature.
+- c. maintaining body temperature.

-- d.
-Moving materials through hollow organs, such as the stomach and heart.
+- d. moving materials through hollow organs, such as the stomach and heart.

-- e.
-All of the above
+- e. all of the above

 - 2. Which of these is true of skeletal muscle?

-- a.
-Spindle-shaped cells
+- a. spindle-shaped cells

-- b.
-Under involuntary control
+- b. under involuntary control

-- c.
-Many peripherally located nuclei per muscle cell
+- c. many peripherally located nuclei per muscle cell

-- d.
-Forms the walls of hollow internal organs
+- d. forms the walls of hollow internal organs

-- e.
-May be autorhythmic
+- e. may be autorhythmic

 - 3. Which of these events occurs during the lag (latent) phase of muscle contraction?

-- a.
-Cross-bridge movement
+- a. cross-bridge movement

-- b.
-Active transport of Ca2+ into the sarcoplasmic reticulum
+- b. active transport of Ca2+ into the sarcoplasmic reticulum

 - c.
 Ca2+ binding to troponin

-- d.
-Sarcomere shortening
+- d. sarcomere shortening

 - e.
 ATP binding to myosin

 - 4. With stimuli of increasing strength, which of these is capable of a graded response?

-- a.
-Nerve axon
+- a. nerve axon

-- b.
-Muscle fiber
+- b. muscle fiber

-- c.
-Motor unit
+- c. motor unit

-- d.
-Whole muscle
+- d. whole muscle

-- 5. Considering the force of contraction of a skeletal muscle cell, frequency summation occurs because of